zdave-parity/jam-np/simple.md

 justification for each returned segment shard, allowing the guarantor to immediately assess the correctness of the response.

-The justification for a segment shard should be the co-path from the erasure root to the shard, given by:
+The justification for a segment shard should be the co-path from the erasure-root to the shard, given by:

 ```math